-Let’s start by addressing that last one.
-Unless you were already exposed to alternate paths, you probably naturally assumed that you needed to go with a bar prep company after graduation.
-The question was framed as a “which one” false dilemma, rather than “should I.” You were bombarded with offers from the usual suspects since day one.
+You probably assumed that you NEEDED to go with a bar prep company after graduation.
+The question was framed as “what’s the best bar exam prep course” rather than “should I take a bar course?”
+You were bombarded with offers from the usual suspects (Barbri and the gang) since day one of being a law student.

-- What are the drawbacks of “big box” bar programs?
+- What are the costs of taking the bar exam?

 - What are the benefits of big bar courses?